siri-aws-web-app/.github/profile/README.md

-# Welcome to My Project – The Complete Package 🌟
+# Welcome to My Project – The Complete Cloud Package 🌟

 Hi there!
 I'm Siri, the architect behind this ambitious project.
 Just to be clear, I'm not the voice assistant you're used to talking to on your phone – I'm a developer with a vision to leave a mark on the world, one line of code at a time.